LinoxGH/LinoxGH/Readme.md

 <img align="right" src="https://github.com/LinoxGH/LinoxGH/blob/master/NewLogo.png" width="300" height="300">

 #### What do I do?
-- In my free time I develop Minecraft plugins.
+- Freelancing at Fiverr.
 - Learning more about AI and machine learning.
 - Studying Computer Science Engineering at Hacettepe University.
-- Learning python and its frameworks such as Django.
+- Working for 6b6t.org.

 #### Check out some of my Spigot plugins!
 *(And some that I have worked on.)*